 For implementing IT asset management you need to:

 - monitor the life cycle of your IT assets, which can be done with the help of our Heimdal™ Patch & Asset Management solution, which keeps track of the software you use on your company’s devices and installs updates as soon as they’re deployed by the applications’ developers;

 - integrate the IT asset management process into a larger infrastructure;

 - always audit and improve the process.

-The risks that technology presupposes fall into three categories: security (data loss, malware, unauthorized access), financial (licence compliance, taxation, uncontrolled IT costs) and operational (shadow IT, disaster recovery/business continuity, system outages).
+The risks that technology presupposes fall into three categories: security (data loss, malware, unauthorized access), financial (license compliance, taxation, uncontrolled IT costs) and operational (shadow IT, disaster recovery/business continuity, system outages).
 The proper management of IT assets is one of the elements that can help you mitigate them and enhance the (cyber)security of your company.

 Drop a line below if you have any comments, questions or suggestions regarding the topic of IT assets – we are all ears and can’t wait to hear your opinion!